ShallIfy/bags-token-analysis/README.md

 ## Support

-For issues or questions, please open an issue on GitHub or contact the maintainers.
+For issues or questions, please open an issue on [GitHub Issues](https://github.com/ShallIfy/bags-token-analysis/issues).

 ---